Murder of Tommaso Onofri: Subsequent events

-The funeral of Tommaso Onofri (after a brief display of the coffin in the chapel of rest in the "new" church of Sant'Andrea Apostolo in Antognano) was officiated on 8 April 2006 in the Cathedral of Parma, celebrated by the bishop mons.
+The funeral of Tommaso Onofri (after a brief display of the coffin in the chapel of rest in the "new" church of Sant'Andrea Apostolo in Antognano) was officiated on 8 April 2006 in the Cathedral of Parma, celebrated by the bishop Mons.
 Silvio Cesare Bonicelli (who read a message sent by Pope Benedict XVI), in the presence of approximately 50,000 people.
 The president of the Chamber of Deputies Pier Ferdinando Casini and the minister of infrastructure Pietro Lunardi spoke on behalf of the government; with them also the major regional, provincial and municipal authorities.
 At the end of the rite, the body was buried in the cemetery of Tizzano Val Parma.

 Affected by serious heart problems, Paolo Onofri was deeply devastated by the killing of his son.
 In 2008, following a heart attack, he fell into a coma and spent the next six years unconscious, hospitalized in a clinic, where he died on 15 January 2014.
 Alessi, initially detained in the Parma prison, was transferred to the Viterbo prison following threats (and, according to some sources, an attack) from other inmates, where he was also involved in the investigations for the murder of Meredith Kercher, since he declared that he had gathered confidences from Rudy Guede that exonerated Amanda Knox and Raffaele Sollecito.
 Subsequently he was further transferred to the Prato prison.
 Antonella Conserva was instead sent to the Bollate prison and Salvatore Raimondi to the Ferrara prison.

-Starting in 2013, faced with the prospect that Alessi could benefit from benefits (prize leave and sentence reductions), Tommaso's mother harshly commented on the news, calling for the continuation of the prison sentence for all three convicted of the crime.
-The criticisms were reiterated when, between 2020 and 2023, Antonella Conserva actually benefited from the first release permits from the prison where she was being held.
-Salvatore Raimondi initially chose to renounce the benefits, however, and in 2013 he defined them as unjust in the face of his own crime and disrespectful towards the pain of the Onofri family, limiting himself to asking for a transfer to a prison where he could resume his boxing practice.
-In August 2024, however, Raimondi (in the meantime transferred to the Forlì prison and further sentenced to 3 years of imprisonment for extortion against another prisoner) obtained semi-liberty to be able to work.
+Starting in 2013, faced with the prospect that Alessi could benefit from benefits (parole leave and sentence reductions), Tommaso's mother harshly commented on the news, calling for the continuation of the prison sentence for all three convicted of the crime.
+The criticisms were reiterated when, between 2020 and 2023, Antonella Conserva benefited from the first release permits from the prison where she was being held.
+Salvatore Raimondi initially chose to renounce the benefits, and in 2013 defined them as unjust in the face of his own crime and disrespectful towards the pain of the Onofri family, limiting himself to asking for a transfer to a prison where he could resume his boxing practice.
+In August 2024, Raimondi (in the meantime transferred to the Forlì prison and further sentenced to 3 years of imprisonment for extortion against another prisoner) obtained semi-liberty to be able to work.
 Paola Pellinghelli commented on the circumstance in strongly contrary terms.

 Cultural impact

 The case inspired Fabri Fibra's 2007 song Potevi essere tu.
 The Onofri family later wanted to meet the rapper from the Marche region to thank him.

-An episode of the Rai series Commissari - Sulle tracce del male, an episode of the The History Channel programme Delitti and an episode of the podcast Indagini de Il Post were dedicated to the murder.
+An episode of the Rai series Commissari - Sulle tracce del male, an episode of The History Channel programme Delitti and an episode of the podcast Indagini de Il Post were dedicated to the murder.